-When people hear the name London, the first thing that comes on their mindes is the famous Tower of London, Buckingham Palace, London Eye, and the rich history of the city.
-As capital of the United Kingdom, London has a lot to offer.
-River Thames, that floats right through it, means a lot to this city’s attraction, and it’s one of the thing that make London so special.
+When people hear the name London, the first thing that comes to their minds is the famous Tower of London, Buckingham Palace, London Eye, and the rich history of the city.
+As the capital of the United Kingdom, London has a lot to offer.
+River Thames, which floats right through it, means a lot to this city’s attraction, and it’s one of the things that make London so special.

-London, just like most of the prominent cities in the world, has its own international airport.
-This connects this methropolis to every part of the world.
+London, just like most of the prominent cities in the world, has its international airport.
+This connects this metropolis to every part of the world.
 The costs are very reasonable, and many people can afford to travel abroad.
 But, modern London has a lot more things to offer.
-The Gherkin, as one of the most eye-cathing buildings in London, stands out prominently in the city’s skyline.
+The Gherkin, as one of the most eye-catching buildings in London, stands out prominently in the city’s skyline.
 It is one of the several modern buildings, built here over the ages.
-Other specific features are St Paul’s cathedral and the historic political houses of the Parliament.
+Other specific features are St Paul’s Cathedral and the historic political houses of the Parliament.

 Numerous important historical events happened here.
 The life of the monarchs, the arrival of the Normands, World War II, they all left their marks.
 So, all over the city, you can see some buildings, monuments, churches, all remainings of the past.
 Those many historical buildings add a certain charm to this place.
-The Great museum, Buckingham Palace, the Houses of the Parliament and the London eye are the most attractive landmarks.
-Despite of the fast life, and modern look, these buildings add a touch of elegance, and glamour.
+The Great museum, Buckingham Palace, the Houses of the Parliament, and the London eye are the most attractive landmarks.
+Despite the fast life and modern look, these buildings add a touch of elegance and glamour.

-Every part of the city is different from the others, and you surely won’t get bored exploring it’s streets.
+Every part of the city is different from the others, and you surely won’t get bored exploring its streets.
 But you might get lost.
-However, this is not something you need to worry about, since in every corner lurk black cabs, and double-deckers, as well as an underground system, so you could easily get round the city.
-As for the food, the mix of tastes and flavours is extraordinary.
-Famous British chefs have their own restaurants here.
-One of them is the resently opened Dinner by Heston Blumenthal.
+However, this is not something you need to worry about since in every corner lurk black cabs, and double-deckers, as well as an underground system, so you could easily get around the city.
+As for the food, the mix of tastes and flavors is extraordinary.
+Famous British chefs have their restaurants here.
+One of them is the recently opened Dinner by Heston Blumenthal.

-The primary geological attraction, is river Thames.
-Around the Thames Valley, are situated hills which complete the scene.
+The primary geological attraction is the river, Thames.
+Around the Thames Valley, are situated hills that complete the scene.
 Most prominent of them are Parliament Hill, Addington Hills, and Primrose Hill.
-Long time ago, this river was much wider, shallow.
+A long time ago, this river was much wider, shallow.
 However, it still has the same beauty, and charm, and it is still the main attraction in London.